Updated September, 2021.

 Wind and solar energy used to power a sustainable building

-Q: Now that you've gained some professional experience, what advice would you give someone who is just starting out?
+Q: What advice would you give someone who is just starting out?

 I was lucky enough to have that prior experience, but I would tell any future student to either try working on a job site part time, or at least visit a few to gain some first-hand experience.

 Q: What are your career plans?
 Are there certain architecture projects you'd love to work on?

 Robbie: One day, I hope to open up my own residential architectural design firm.
 After gaining 2 years work experience in the field, I can apply to become an Architectural Technologist—which would allow me to stamp building drawings independently.